 These taxes are charged on total consideration (money or value) received from the renter, including rent, cleaning fees and any other mandatory fees such as a booking fee, extra person charge, pet fee, etc. Refundable deposits are not taxable.

-For US residents: Please review below: Topic 415 from the IRS
+For US residents: Please review below:

 Topic 415 - Renting Residential and Vacation Property